 Have you ever been tagged in a photo online by a person who always upsets you on purpose?
 That’s bullying.

-Bullying is when someone with more power than you repeatedly tries to upset or hurt you.
+Bullying is when someone with more power than you deliberately and repeatedly tries to upset or hurt you.

 Types of bullying